-The final ESR will be placed on the project website and sent to the EAB at the MOECC and the appropriate Regional EA Coordinator for filing.
-Hydro One will complete and submit the Statement of Completion form to the MOECC along with the finalized ESR.
-At this point, the Project is considered acceptable and can proceed as outlined in the final ESR.
+This final ESR has been placed on the project website and sent to the EAB at the MOECC and the appropriate Regional EA Coordinator for filing.
+On April 28, 2017, Hydro One submitted a Statement of Completion form to the MOECC along with this finalized ESR.
+A copy of the Statement of Completion form is in Appendix D.

+At this point, the proposed Project is considered acceptable and can proceed as outlined in this final ESR.